Wall Street layoffs picked up steam, especially after Citigroup and Barclays officially announced plans to cut hundreds of workers.

 Executives are growing more and more pessimistic.
 They say the global fixed-income level has reached its peak this year.
 Equity revenue will continue to decline and keep the stock market bearish.

 So, it might be a good opportunity to look for another trading approach.
 Long-term investments are no longer safe.
-Short-term strategies based on ethical analysis and charts seems to be a better and faster option to grow wealth, especially when speaking about Forex trading.
+Short-term strategies based on ethical analysis and charts seems to be a better and faster option to grow wealth, especially when speaking about trading.
 Major currencies still deliver enough volatility with round-the-clock access to the market and a selection of instruments to trade.